 On the second Thursday of January next following the election, the Board of Directors shall meet and organize as a board, elect a Chairman and a Vice-Chairman from their Directorate and appoint a Secretary/Treasurer and Manager, both who shall each hold office during the pleasure of the board.

-The Board of Directors shall hold a regular monthly meeting at the King Hill Irrigation office or other agreed upon location on the second Thursday in every month and may call to order special meetings as may be required for the proper transaction of business.
+The Board of Directors shall hold a regular monthly meeting at the King Hill Irrigation office or other agreed-upon location on the second Thursday of every month and may call to order special meetings as may be required for the proper transaction of business.
 All special meetings shall be ordered by the Chairman or a majority of the board.
-The order must be entered on record and the Secretary-Treasurer must give each member not joining in the order five days’ notice of such special meeting.
+The order must be entered on record and the Secretary-Treasurer must give each member not joining the order five days’ notice of such special meeting.
 The order must specify the business to be transacted and none other than that specified shall be addressed.
 All meetings of the Board must be public, and a majority shall constitute a quorum for the transaction of business, but on all questions requiring a vote, there shall be a concurrence of at least a majority of the members of the Board.
 All records of the Board shall be open to the inspection of any elector during business hours.

-It shall be the duty of the Board of Director’s to establish such equitable rules and regulations for the distribution and use of water as may be necessary to secure the just and proper distribution of same.
+It shall be the duty of the Board of Directors to establish such equitable rules and regulations for the distribution and use of water as may be necessary to secure the just and proper distribution of same.
 Subject rules and regulations, minutes, resolutions, and by-laws shall be maintained in a quick reference folder.

 It shall be the duty of the board to appoint committees at such times when necessary to assist in defining and resolving problems.
 The makeup of the committees will be at the discretion of the board with special emphasis on utilizing committee members experienced and knowledgeable in the particular problems requiring action.

 The Board of Directors, at their regular meeting in January of each year, will establish a budget and set annual assessments to be paid by the water users.
 The board shall establish and maintain a reserve fund of sufficient size to accommodate unforeseen shortfalls in funding.
 The size of the fund will be set at the annual budget meeting.
 Any interest generated in excess of the established value will be used to offset operating expenses.
 Should the fund fall below its established level, action will be taken at the budget meeting to replenish it.
 Assessments will be levied in accordance with the district’s Rules and Regulations, Article VI for the distribution of water.
 Assessments will be payable in full in advance of the delivery of water, on or before April 1st of each year.
-Notices of Assessment will be mailed to each water user no later than the 20th day of February of each year, and each Notice of Assessment will read as follows: Assessments are due and payable and will become delinquent at if not postmarked by or received by five o’clock p.m.
+Notices of Assessment will be mailed to each water user no later than the 20th day of February of each year, and each Notice of Assessment will read as follows: Assessments are due and payable and will become delinquent if not postmarked by or received by five o’clock p.m.
 Assessments are due and payable on or before April 1, yyyy.
 Irrigation water will not delivered and/or disconnect for non-payment.
 Hook-up fees will apply for reconnection of service.